BPRC-Bioinfo/VDJ-insights/README.md

 VDJ-AAAP requires a specific environment to run .
 You can install all necessary dependencies by setting up a Conda environment using the provided pipeline.yaml file.

   1. Open your terminal.
   2. Run the following command to create the Conda environment:
 ``` bash
 conda env create -f pipeline.yaml
 ```

 This command installs the following critical packages within the environment:

  1. mamba: A fast, flexible package manager that extends conda.
  2. singularity: A container platform focused on supporting "mobility of compute".
  3. snakemake: A workflow management system that helps to create and manage bioinformatics pipelines.

 ### Getting Started

 To run the VDJ-AAAP pipeline, follow these steps:

  1. Download the pipeline source code from the GitHub repository:
-    `[TCR_macaque at BPRC-CGR](https://github.com/BPRC-CGR/TCR_macaque)`.
+ [TCR_macaque at BPRC-CGR](https://github.com/BPRC-CGR/TCR_macaque).
 Use the “Code” button and then select "Download ZIP".
-    2. Extract the downloaded TCR_macaque-main.zip file to your desired location.
+ 1. Extract the downloaded TCR_macaque-main.zip file to your desired location.
-    3. Open your terminal and navigate to the extracted TCR_macaque-main directory.
+ 2. Open your terminal and navigate to the extracted TCR_macaque-main directory.
 You can do this with the cd command followed by the path to the directory.
-    4. Activate the Conda environment you created earlier by running:
+ 3. Activate the Conda environment you created earlier by running:

 ``` bash